-A preservation fund for Annapolis Valley’s Ecological Gem
+A preservation fund for an Annapolis Valley Ecological Gem

-Preserve 605 acres of old-growth forests, undisturbed wetlands and unique flora and fauna in the Annapolis Valley.
+To save and protect six hundred acres of old-growth forests, undisturbed wetlands, and unique flora and fauna in the Annapolis Valley.

-The Preserve is the result of a unique partnership between the Nova Scotia Nature Trust and the Town of Wolfville.
-The property is under a “conservation easement”, which restricts subdivision or development on the site.
-The Nature Trust has the rights to enforce the conservation restrictions and ensure its permanent protection.
+The Wolfville Watershed Nature Preserve is the result of a unique partnership between the Nova Scotia Nature Trust and the Town of Wolfville.
+The property is under a “conservation easement”, which restricts development on the site and ensures all activities are in keeping with the preservation of the site’s natural values.
+The Nature Trust has the legal ability to enforce the conservation restrictions and ensure the permanent protection of the Nature Preserve.

 The partnership between the Town of Wolfville and the Nature Trust is the first partnership of its kind in Canada!
 As such, it sets an exciting precedent for government and community partnerships in land conservation.

 For more information or to donate to this fund please visit Nova Scotia Nature Trust.